-However, these limitation periods are suspended, inter alia, for as long as a judicial review is pending, and total suspensions may last for a three-year period.
+However, these limitation periods are suspended, inter alia, for as long as a judicial review is pending, and the total suspensions may last for a three-year period.
 The period is also interrupted whenever the Authority takes any action for the purpose of the investigation, and each interruption shall start the time running afresh.

-In any event, expiry of these limitation periods occurs on the day on which 7.5 years, plus the eventual suspensions, have elapsed, i.e., a maximum of 10.5 years.
+In any event, the expiry of these limitation periods occurs on the day on which seven-and-a-half years, plus the eventual suspensions, have elapsed, i.e., a maximum of 10.5 years.